matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 Note: Matomo updates are designed to always be executed multiple times.
 If the update already happened, for example a column was already added, then Matomo will "detect" this and not error.

+### Downgrading Matomo updates (not possible)

+Sometimes you may need to run some code on a previous version of Matomo, for example, making a change to Matomo 3.
+There's no current way to downgrade a database (undo an update) so in this case you'll have to use an upgraded version of Matomo with the older code.

+In practice this means creating features that downgrade still work on older versions.
+The only exception being changing major versions.
+In this case there will be documentation for how to manually downgrade a database so we can run the older version (for example this faq: https://matomo.org/faq/how-to/how-do-i-downgrade-from-matomo-4-to-matomo-3/).

 ## Piwik Core code standards